MA, Trinity College, Cambridge University; Dip. Law, City University; David Karmel and William Shaw Awards from Gray’s Inn

 Insurance & Reinsurance

-Miles significant experience of professional liability insurance, especially issues arising from the Minimum Terms and Conditions for solicitors.
-By way of example he has
+Miles also has significant experience of professional liability insurance, especially issues arising from the Minimum Terms and Conditions for solicitors.
+By way of example he has:

 - Advised insurers of construction professionals in connection with late notification and material non-disclosure.